 My mother’s family has been part of the Chinese diaspora for generations.
 We are spread out across the world.
-We speak different languages, have different accents, and have married and had children across cultures, shapes, colours, sizes, and sexual orientation.
+We speak different languages, have different accents, and have married and had children across cultures, shapes, colors, sizes, and sexual orientation.
 Most of us don’t read, write, or speak Chinese.
-I speak Cantonese because I live in San Francisco- a city which you probably know, has a huge Chinese population.
+I speak Cantonese because I live in San Francisco.
 In Chinatown, most people still smiling say that I am “chap choong” (mixed).

 But for about a week a year, we are Chinese.

 We are Chinese with all the bells and whistles, with all the baggage and joy, and with all the guilt and love.

 Home base is Perth, Western Australia because that is where my grandmother, the matriarch, still resides.
 Every year, we all try to make the pilgrimage there for Reunion Dinner and a few days of Chinese New Year.
 When I say “we,” I mean her five children and their partners, 12 grandchildren (including myself) and their partners, plus all the great-grandchildren and their families.
 As her siblings and spouse have all died, their extended families have also joined, and so have adopted family and families that became intertwined with ours during World War II for protection and survival.